 The murdered Catelyn Stark is resurrected, but it’s not the same Lady Stark anymore.
 Physically she’s the same person, but not mentally.
 Lady Stoneheart, as she’s called in the book, is an alter-ego or evil-ego of Lady Stark.
 She has only one purpose in her mind – Revenge!

 Since the Lady Stoneheart chapter isn’t on the show, we won’t give you more info and spoil it.

 The final and most mysterious creature from this list is Children of the Forest.
 These are creatures that look like human children(Even if adults), and that’s how they got their name.
 These are said to be the native inhabitants of the Westeros.

 These children were living in the forests of Westeros for over 10,000 years.
 They are known to be living for hundreds of years.
 It is said that they are the ones who created White Walkers with their magic.
-Now, they are living north of the wall, and not much is shown on the screen regarding them.
+Now, they live north of the wall, and not much is shown on the screen.

 The Game of Thrones has so much to offer that you’ll get hooked to it if you watch the first episode.
 You won’t stop until you have watched Game of Thrones Season 8.
 The list from above contains the main mythical creatures of Game of Thrones.
 There are many more that haven’t been shown on the TV show.
 You can read Game of Thrones books to find out more about them.

 And, we know our list hasn’t included the most obvious creature – Dragons!
 Since dragons get plenty of air-time on the show, we have decided not to write about them.